boot-clj/boot/README.md

 This yields a middleware function that is called by boot to actually perform the build process.
 The composition of middleware sets up the pipeline of tasks that will participate in the build.
-The actual handler at the bottom of the middleware stack is provided by Boot–it syncs artifacts between temporary staging directories (more on these later) and output/target directories.
+The actual handler at the bottom of the middleware stack is provided by boot–it syncs artifacts between temporary staging directories (more on these later) and output/target directories.

 ### Create New Task By Composition